NerdyGF22/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-A readme file for more pointers arrays and strings to further understand
+This is another read me file for pointers and arrays